jelgar1/bookmark_manager/README.md

 User Stories

 As a user
-So I may my favourite links
+So I may view my favourite links
 I want to see a list from the bookmark manager

 As a user